CartesiusH/hello-world/pirateNotes.md

 # Plan of Attack
 1. extract video.m3u8 link
 2. use RegEx to convert to 1080.m3u8 link
-3. get 1080.m3u8 file
+3. get 1080.m3u8 file (done)
-4. extract .ts links
+4. extract .ts links (done)
 5. get .ts files and store in folder
 6. use converter to put string .ts files together OR use VLC to play them

+# Issues
+- [] why is different on Chrome?